Search

 Achieves a capacity efficiency of 40%, thanks to its combination of host mirroring and MDRAID-5.

-• Microsoft S2D mirror-accelerated parity
+• Microsoft S2D Nested mirror-accelerated parity

 Delivers a capacity efficiency of 35.7% (20% mirror, 80% parity), though this can vary depending on the percentage of the volume allocated to the mirror tier.
-For more details on how to calculate capacity efficiency for mirror-accelerated parity, please refer to the provided link.
+For more details on how to calculate capacity efficiency for Nested mirror-accelerated parity, please refer to the provided link.

 Microsoft also recommends keeping some storage capacity unallocated, about 20% of the total pool size, to enable “in-place” repairs if drives fail.
 This reserve space, in our case, 5.82 TB, allows for immediate parallel repairs, which means your data remains safe and the system stays resilient even if something goes wrong.
 This happens automatically.
 It’s an added layer of security that can be very important in maintaining uptime and performance.